 Marketing automation can potentially give smaller businesses the ability to compete with larger organizations.
 As marketing automation can be used to overcome the drawbacks of having fewer staff and smaller budgets, marketers can use automated processes to do many of the tasks that were too much of a drain on their resources.

-With the right tools and strategies, adopters of marketing automation can become more effective, enabling them to work on other profitable areas of their businesses.
+With the right tools and strategies, adopters of a marketing automation strategy can become more effective, enabling them to work on other profitable areas of their businesses.

 Now we have a good overview of why marketing automation is so important and why you should be using it, here are some concrete benefits that you could potentially unlock with the right approach.